+(a) Responses to Discovery.
-- (a) Responses to Discovery. - (1) Answers and objections to interrogatories pursuant to Federal Rule of Civil Procedure 33 and responses and objections to requests for admissions pursuant to Federal Rule of Civil Procedure 36 shall identify and quote each interrogatory or

-- request for admission in full immediately preceding the statement of any answer or objection. - (2) Each objection shall be followed by a statement of reasons.
-When an objection is made to part of an interrogatory, the remainder of the interrogatory shall be answered at the time the objection is made, or within the period of any extension of time to answer, whichever is later. - (3) Responses to requests made pursuant to Federal Rule of Civil Procedure 34(a) shall set forth each request in full before each response or objection.
+- (1) Answers and objections to interrogatories pursuant to Federal Rule of Civil Procedure 33 and responses and objections to requests for admissions pursuant to Federal Rule of Civil Procedure 36 shall identify and quote each interrogatory or request for admission in full immediately preceding the statement of any answer or objection. - (2) Each objection shall be followed by a statement of reasons.
+When an objection is made to part of an interrogatory, the remainder of the interrogatory shall be answered at the time the objection is made, or within the period of any extension of time to answer, whichever is later. - Responses to requests made pursuant to Federal Rule of Civil Procedure 34(a) shall set forth each request in full before each response or objection.
 Each objection shall be followed by a statement of reasons. - (4) Failure to object to interrogatories or requests for the production of documents or things under Federal Rules of Civil Procedure 33 and 34, within the time fixed by the Rules, or within the time to which the parties have agreed, constitutes a waiver of any objection. - (5) The parties, and when appropriate a non-party witness, may stipulate to alter any form or procedure for discovery or any time limit for discovery that does not extend the dates set for the close of discovery, the motions deadline, lodging the pretrial order, pretrial conferences, or trial of the case.
-The Court will not enforce oral stipulations. - (b) Demand for Prior Discovery.
+The Court will not enforce oral stipulations.

+(b) Demand for Prior Discovery.
 Whenever a party makes a written demand for discovery that took place prior to the time the party became a party to the action, each party who has previously provided responses to interrogatories or requests for admission or requests for production shall furnish to the demanding party, at the demanding party's expense, a copy of the documents containing the discovery responses in question.
 Alternatively, each responding party shall furnish to the demanding party a list identifying each responsive discovery document by title and, upon further demand and at the demanding party's expense, a copy of any listed discovery response specified in the demand.
 In the case of requests for production of things, the responding party shall make available for inspection by the demanding party all things previously produced.
 Each party who has taken a deposition shall advise the demanding party of the availability of a copy of the transcript at the latter's expense by providing the name, address and telephone number of the certified court reporter who prepared the deposition transcript.

-(c) Discovery Motions.

-- (1) All motions to compel or limit discovery shall set forth, in full, the text of the discovery originally sought and the response made and shall identify the basis for the motion. - (2) The Court will deny any discovery motion unless counsel shall have conferred concerning all disputed issues before the motion is filed.
-If counsel for the moving party seeks to arrange such a conference, and opposing counsel refuses or fails to confer, the judge may order the payment of reasonable expenses, including attorney's fees, pursuant to Federal Rule of Civil Procedure 37(a)(4).
+- (c) Discovery Motions. - (1) All motions to compel or limit discovery shall set forth, in full, the text of the discovery originally sought and the response made and shall identify the basis for the motion. - (2) The Court will deny any discovery motion unless counsel shall have conferred concerning all disputed issues before the motion is filed.
+The mere sending of a written, electronic, or voice-mail communication does not satisfy this requirement.
+Rather, this requirement can be satisfied only through direct dialogue and discussion in a face to face meeting, in a telephone conversation, or in detailed, comprehensive correspondence. - (3) If counsel for the moving party seeks to arrange a conference described in subsection (2), and opposing counsel refuses or fails to confer, the judge may order the payment of reasonable expenses, including attorney's fees, pursuant to Federal Rule of Civil Procedure 37(a)(4).
 Counsel for the moving party shall include in the motion a certificate of compliance with this Rule.